A police officer filed a criminal complaint yesterday seeking to have a journalist for the BBC charged with insulting His Majesty the King.

 The articles were published under a pseudonym in Somyot's now-defunct Voice of Taksin magazine, which he launched in 2009 to compile political news and anti-establishment articles from writers and contributors.

-Somyot was not arrested until the following year, five days after launching a petition drive to revoke Article 112 of the nation's criminal code.
-The author of the articles has never been charged with any crimes and is reported to be living in Cambodia.
+in 2010, Somyot was not arrested until the following year, five days after launching a petition drive to revoke Article 112 of the nation's criminal code.
+The author of the articles has never been charged with any crimes and is reported to be

 Judges found both articles included content that criticised the royal family and argued that Somyot, as a veteran editor, was aware of that.
 The court handed down two five-year jail terms - one for each story.